jadecobra/python_tdd_exercises/source/objects/inheritance.rst

 I can test if an :ref:`object<everything is an object>` is NOT :ref:`an instance (a copy)<how to test if something is an instance>` of another :ref:`object<everything is an object>` with the `isinstance built-in function`_ from `The Python Standard Library`_.

-isinstance_ checks if the thing in the parentheses on the left is an :ref:`instance (a copy)<how to test if something is an instance>` of the :ref:`class<what is an object?>` on the right in the parentheses.
+isinstance_ checks if the thing in the parentheses on the left is an :ref:`instance (a copy)<how to test if something is an instance>` of the :ref:`object<what is an object?>` on the right in the parentheses.

 ----